How do you rate this information /service?

 - Obtain an adequate mortgage approval to purchase a property outright even if you have a healthy deposit.

-There are several sites in the borough where new shared-ownership homes are available in Autumn 2013, including:
+There are several sites in the borough where new shared-ownership homes are available in Spring 2014, including:

 Molesey Road - Hersham